SakxamShrestha/GIRhackathonproject2023/README.md

 # GIRhackathonproject2023
-UniSync is a sample web application designed to help students academically.
-The key features of this application are: search engine to search notes and research papers related to your major. discussion forums to present your problems to your university community.
-Peer mentoring features connecting juniors with like-minded and enthusiastic seniors.

-This is just a beta version of our web application.
-We sure will be working on this and adding more features, like health and finance, to it.
+UniSync is a SOS alert web application for students that helps students send SMS to to emergency contacts and 911 with precise location coordinates.